laravel-enso/documentation/docs/packages/action-logger.md

 2. Include the `action-logger` middleware on the routes that you want covered

-3. Add the `HasActionLogs` trait on your user model, so you may retrieve the user's  actions
+3. Add the `ActionLogs` trait on your user model, so you may retrieve the user's  actions

 ## Notes